digitalbazaar/vc-commit-tracker/README.md

 ## GitHub Workflow

-The configured GitHub workflow runs daily at 10 AM UTC, refreshing the `README.md` file.
+The configured GitHub workflow runs at 10 AM UTC every Sunday, refreshing the `README.md` file.
 You can also manually run the workflow on main branch.

 ## Install